 During the final years of completing my bachelor’s degree, I was overly focused on attaining my diploma and not whatever part-time job I held while working toward that milestone.
-This one-sided focus was driven by my personal laws of conservation, which includes not putting energy into dead ends.
+This one-sided focus was driven by my personal laws of conservation, which include not putting energy into dead ends.
 In the years leading up to completing … Continue reading Nice Girls Finish Last — In the Corporate Workplace

 The Stupidity of Assumptions